-Students will further their knowledge of how editorial decision making is made and will have increased editorial responsibility at the Coast Report

-Weekly discussions of news, feature, photo and editorial content of the newspaper.2.
+Students will get a complete understanding of how editorial decisions are made on a weekly newspaper with this experience at the Coast Report Weekly discussions of news, feature, photo and editorial content of the newspaper.2.
 Weekly decisions on topics to address in newspaper editorials.3.
-Discussions and decision making on topics of advertising as they arise, including decisions on ads, promoting Internet modeling sites, pro-life inserts with abortion images and overtly political propaganda.4.
-Decisions on political recommendations during election periods.5.
-Review of sensitive stories prior to publication.
-Assign and follow stories and photos for each issue.6.
-Design, layout and become more comfortable with all aspects of InDesign production software, and begin making more complicated page layouts, including photo pages and incorporating more sophisticated design elements.7.
-Post stories to the web independently and understand the immediacy of web reporting for breaking news stories.8.
-Begin editing stories more completely and indicate an understanding of editing to retain a writers voice.9. fluency in use of the Associated Press Stylebook.
+Discussions and decision making on topics of advertising as they arise, including decisions on ads, promoting Internet modeling sites, pro-life inserts with abortion images and overtly political Decisions on political recommendations during election periods.5.
+Review of sensitive stories prior to publication.6. and follow stories and photos for each issue without supervision and indicate a knowledge of news stories vs. features and what stories require immediate coverage.7.
+Design, layout and know all aspects of InDesign production software and design and produce complicated page layouts, including photo pages and use sophisticated design elements Post stories to the web independently and understand the immediacy of web reporting for breaking news stories.9. completely without losing a writers voice.10.
+Be fluent in the use of the Associated Press Stylebook.